 I don’t think Stock/Waterman had it in them for an album with songs like Closer / Do You Dare.
 They’re great b-sides but they sound incomplete.
-They should have sent Kylie out to work with different producers for the fourth album.

 I’d have loved an album of ‘Closer’ and ‘Do You Dare’ type songs even though I understand why that didn’t happen.
 Those were such a surprise when I was first getting into Kylie and exploring each of her albums.